VersusCenter

 Dota 2

-Best for hardcore competitive players seeking maximum mechanical challenge and creative item-based strategy.
+Best for hardcore strategy enthusiasts and players seeking maximum mechanical depth and esports prize potential.

 League of Legends